 Additionally, it’s not uncommon for either a parental responsibilities evaluation or child and family investigation to be ordered when the parties disagree regarding major parenting time issues, and particularly when there are other safety issues at hand.
 Ultimately, the court is charged with entering parenting time and custody orders it believes to be in the best interest of a child.
 As this standard is subjective to the judge in your case, it’s important to make sure you’re armed with the evidence needed to present your arguments.

-At Plog & Stein, P.C. our child custody lawyers deal with all aspects of parenting time, including the establishment of initial orders, modifications to the parenting time orders, parenting time emergencies, relocations, and enforcement of orders pursuant to C.R.S.
+At Plog & Stein, P.C. our Colorado child custody lawyers deals with all aspects of parenting time, including the establishment of initial orders, modifications to the parenting time orders, parenting time emergencies, relocations, and enforcement of orders pursuant to C.R.S.
 14-10-129.5.

 Child custody orders are in effect until a child turns 18 and it’s quite common for legal issues to arise after the initial custody arrangements are made.